This lesson is still being designed and assembled (Pre-Alpha version)

 Objectives

-• Learn how to compile and run MPI applications
+• Compile and run MPI applications

-• Use MPI to coordinate the use of multiple processes across CPUs.
+• Use MPI to coordinate the use of multiple processes across CPUs

 What is MPI?